orkes-io/docs/docs/developer-guides/orchestrating-human-tasks.md

 **To add a Human task:**
 1. In your workflow, select the **(+)** icon and add a **Human** task.
-2. In Task Definition, select a Human task definition.
+2. In Task Definition, select the task definition created in the previous step.
 3. Enter the **Task display name**, which will appear on the connected UI for the user.
 Use a unique human-friendly name, such as “Loan Approval” or “Booking Form”.
 4. Select the **UI template** previously created in the User Form studio and its **Version**.
 5. (Optional) Add an assignment policy to control who can fill out the form.